 Our final choice is Aqua Mail, a long-established app that features automatic setup for most of the main email providers.
 The interface is not one of our favorites, though that’s very much personal preference.
 However, there are lots of good features such as widgets, integration with Tasker, Cloud Print, Apex Launcher Pro, Light Flow and more, as well as customization options.

-The app also supports Android Wear with message preview and action notifications, and you can optimize the Internet connection of the app through different settings for Wi-Fi and mobile data.
+The app also supports Android Wear with message preview and action notifications.
+You can optimize the Internet connection of the app through different settings for Wi-Fi and mobile data.
 This is another free app, but those who want more than two accounts or want to remove the promo signature in sent messages will need to upgrade to the Pro version priced at $5.

-MailDroid is a Webdav/POP3/IMAP Idle Push email client for android that allows the user to sync draft e-mails, sent mail, deleted mail through Wi-Fi or mobile as well as pop3 preload capability.
+MailDroid is a Webdav/POP3/IMAP Idle Push email client for android that allows the user to sync draft e-mails, sent mail itmes, deleted mails in trash through Wi-Fi or mobile as well as pop3 preload capability.
 This simple looking android email app comes with great power.
 Capable of handling multiple accounts, the app also allows us to combine multiple emails into conversations for better reading through.
 Unfortunately, the app doesn’t have a unified inbox for all email accounts.

 Along with al the basic features, there are many useful options available such as signature control, full WYSIWYG editor, split-screen support for tablets, Quick Response templates for quick formal replay and more.
 The only thing you may not like is that the free version of the app ad-supported.
 However, this is better than paying a rather high price tag for the full version.